Where to live your best 'Downton Abbey' life

 Tour Alva Vanderbilt Belmont's Marble House, where she organized for women's rights, and the Elms, which was the setting of a major labor strike, ending dramatically when the entire staff was fired.

-There are rooms with floor-to-ceiling walls refurbished with golden velvet, and palatial ballrooms and plush green lawns which set the scene for million-dollar parties.
+here are rooms with floor-to-ceiling walls refurbished with golden velvet, and palatial ballrooms and plush green lawns which set the scene for million-dollar parties.
 These mansions bring history to life.

 Here, too, is the tension that threads its way throughout "Downton Abbey" -- a society trying desperately to preserve its way of life, while figuring out how to make its way into the future.